-The University's policies and sanctions related to copyright infringement and peer-to-peer file sharing are available in the Academic regulations and in the Rules, Regulations and Procedures for Students (available to ARU users only).
+The University's policies and sanctions related to copyright infringement and peer-to-peer file sharing are available in the Academic regulations and in the Rules, Regulations and Procedures for Students.

 Information on the University’s policies for transferring credit are found in section 4G of the Academic regulations.
 The Senate has approved a range of recognised awards and qualifications conferred by higher education institutions and other educational bodies, both within the UK and overseas, as the basis for admission with prior learning to specific courses at Anglia Ruskin University.
 Full details of this course tariff database are held by the Admissions Office.

 For further details see our section on Accreditation of Prior Learning.